leonardor/Example-of-Javascript-Widget-Service-on-BackboneJS/README.md

 &lt;script type="text/javascript" data-main="/js/application/index.js" src="/js/libs/require/require.min.js"&gt;&lt;/script&gt;

-An optional custom configuration file can be loaded to overwrite the default application data (that is useful when you have multiple sites needing different setting like other css theme or other html template and so on):
+An optional custom configuration file can be loaded to overwrite the default application data (that is useful when you have multiple sites needing different settings like: other css theme, other html template and so on):

 &lt;script type="text/javascript" src="custom-config.js"&gt;&lt;/script&gt;